Career & Job Search Networking Made Easy: 14 Excuses NOT to Network And How To Get Over Them

-If you do not yet see the value of career and job search networking, this article is not for you.
-If you do not like job search networking, that is poor excuse for avoiding the key to your future career success.
+If you do not yet see the value of job search and career networking, this article is not for you.
+If you do not likejob search and career networking, that is poor excuse for avoiding the key to your future career success.
 Developing, strengthening, and sustaining professional network relationships is at the center of your growth – or not.

 You are not the only one.

 You are not the only one who does not like “working” people you meet or know.
 But, if you need more excuses, here are 14 more:

 I don’t get anything out of it.
 You get back whatever you put in.
 The stronger the relationships you build, the more likely you will find something works for you.

 I only walked away with all these business cards.
 The only cards that matter are those you turn into calls and contacts.
 Study, sort, and enter them into your smart phone along with notes about how you met and what you learned about and from the individual.

 I’m no good with names.
 Listen to names when you are introduced, and remember the name used.
 Consciously repeat that name until you are comfortable with it in your head, and use it several times while conversing.